osilander/203.210-Genetics-Evolution/Week6/Week6.md

 - Forensics

 The data output from Oxford Nanopore sequencers is a string of nucleotides, e.g. `ATGCGTGGGTCTTTAG` except these strings are usually thousands or hundereds of thousands of nucleotides long.
 However, the data also contain two other pieces of important information.
 The first is a unique name for the sequence, and the second is the "quality" of the sequence - i.e. how sure we can be that the sequencer has reported the correct nucleotide.
 This format (sequence name, nucleotide sequence, and nucleotide accuracy) is called `fastq` format.

+## Your Nanopore data
+We took your PCR samples (after the second PCR step) and _ligated_ on adapters and "motor" proteins that are required for sequencing.
+We then sequenced all the samples from the class on a single _previously used_ Oxford Nanopore MinION R9.4.1 flowcell.
+We then basecalled the data (i.e. transformed the recorded electrical signals into basepairs) using Guppy.
+More precisely:
+1. We used a ligation library prep method called [LSK-109](https://interpriseusa.com/product/ligation-sequencing-kit/ "adjacent website")
+2. We sequenced on a MinION R9.4.1 flowcell with a [MinION Mk1B device](https://nanoporetech.com/products/minion?gad=1&gclid=EAIaIQobChMIxuuL38q8_gIV79dMAh1zSA3LEAAYASABEgI_n_D_BwE#tabs-0=mk1b "Tiny")
+3. We basecalled using [Guppy](https://nanoporetech.com/how-it-works/basecalling "guppy again") v6.1

 # Introduction to FASTQ format